LaDilettante/personal-webpage/_posts/2017-08-15-productionizing-Gibbs-sampler-integration-test.md

 samples_gibbs_simple = gibbs_simple(1000, y, prior)
 ```

-We can inspect the result visually, checking that the posterior distributions (the black density plot) covers the true parameter values (the red line).
+We can inspect the result visually, checking that the posterior distributions (the black density plot) cover the true parameter values (the red line).

 ```python